Microsoft opens harassment investigation sought by investors - KRDO

 AP Technology Writer

-Microsoft says it will review its policies regarding sexual harassment and gender discrimination and publicly release the results of investigations into allegations involving members of the board of directors and senior leadership, including Bill Gates.
+Microsoft says it is opening an inquiry into how it responds to workplace sexual harassment and gender discrimination.
+That includes its handling of allegations about company co-founder Bill Gates.
 The review is a response to pressure from Microsoft investors.
 Nearly 78% of shareholders at Microsoft’s Nov.
-30 annual meeting voted to demand more accountability from the company in responding to workplace sexual harassment complaints.
-Microsoft had urged shareholders to reject the December proposal seeking a report on the company’s approach to harassment and discrimination complaints.
+30 annual meeting voted to demand more accountability in addressing workplace sexual harassment complaints.
+The company said its public report will include an assessment of the effectiveness of its policies against harassment and discrimination.
+It will also summarize the results of any harassment allegations against board members and senior leaders, including Gates, and will outline steps to hold leaders accountable.